amattson-sm/ss-week1/README.md

       1 - List all file/directory names in a directory (inclusive) 2 - Append text to an existing file
-      3 - Count instances of a character in a file
+      3 - Count instances of a character in a file Java Basics 4
+      1 - Create a double-locked Singleton
+      2 - Deadlock two threads
+      3 - Producer and Consumer threads using a buffer 4 - (LineTest.java) test all methods in Line.java